Alabama Road Trip No. 30

 There are several antique stores on or near the square.
 As is the tradition in many small towns, most are closed the first couple days of the week and open the latter part of the week.

 Just a block away from the square is Reverie (110 W. Lafayette St., 334-683-6320), a beautiful 1858 Greek revival home open for tours.
 While it is best to call a day ahead, attendants will try their best to accommodate a tour for a group or individual even on short notice.

 The Perry County Historical and Preservation Society has its own museum, open by appointment only, inside the Marion Female Seminary Building (204 W. Monroe St., 334-683-6336).

 Information on other attractions in Perry County can be found at the Old Marion Depot that serves as a visitor information center and home to the Perry County Chamber of Commerce (1200 Washington St.; 334–683–9622).

 See a Working Plantation

 Seven miles west of Marion on AL Highway 14 is the site of one of Alabama’s last active plantations, the Moore-Webb-Holmes Plantation (AL 14, Folsom; 334–683–9955).
 The land has been passed down for generations from William Moore, who came to Alabama and homesteaded the original 80 acres in 1819 shortly before Alabama gained statehood.
 Now operated by the sixth-generation descendants, the farm offers tours, which not only take you back in time, but also showcase the family’s current practices of producing grass-fed beef, organic gardening and self-sustainability.
 While there is not a big white plantation home on the tour, most of the buildings are original to the site and include a log house, plantation store and tenant quarters.
-Call ahead for a group or individual tour or visit during the annual Fall-n-Folsom Festival.
+Call ahead for a group or individual tour.

 Visit Historic Greensboro